A special thanks to Awana for sponsoring this Parent Guide.

 Invitation to Generosity

-If you like what you learned in this Parent Guide and want to help us continue to make great resources to serve parents like you, consider making a gift at axis.org.
-Thank you!
+If you liked what you learned in this Parent Guide and want to help us continue to make great resources to serve parents like you, consider making a gift at axis.org.

 Also check out our partner for this Parent Guide, Awana.
 Awana is a non-profit and has been a global leader in child and youth discipleship for more than 70 years.
 Each week, Awana reaches more than 5 million kids with the Gospel across partnerships with more than 68,000 local churches in 134 countries.
 Childdiscipleship.com is a project of Awana and their mission is to equip you to disciple the kids and teens in your life to help them foster a vibrant relationship with Jesus.
 For more discipleship resources like this, check out childdiscipleship.com and create your free account today!
 Thank you!